Galatasaray Logo

 Galatasaray Logo 1923-1961

-In the 1920s, language reform was carried out, due to which the European alphabet replaced the Arabic alphabet.
+In the 1920s, language reform was carried out, resulting in the European alphabet replacing the Arabic alphabet.
 This is how the “Ghayn-Šin” emblem got a modernized version with the letters “G” and “S.” It echoes the shape of the original: “G” stands for the bottom of “gayn,” and “S” is both the top of “gayn” and the bend of “šin.”
-The year the club was founded is written in the place where the letters merge: 1905.
-The monogram is placed in an oval with a wide yellow and black frame.
+The year the club was founded is written where the letters merge: 1905.
+The monogram is set in an oval with a wide yellow-and-black frame.

 1961 – 1987